GeoMash/strappy/guides/HelloWorld/README.md

 CSS Reference
 ---------------

-Copy and paste the following code into your st;e.css file.
+Copy and paste the following code into your style.css file:

 <b>StyleSheet - style.css</b><br>
 CSS: